 Can you tell us what you are currently doing?

 I’m currently studying full-time with a few private tutoring commitments.
-I volunteer with The Institute for Enquiring Minds in Melbourne where I support a mentee with their mathematics interests.
+I volunteer with the Institute for Enquiring Minds in Melbourne, where I support a mentee with her mathematics interests.
 We draw upon our shared love of mathematics to help expand her skillset into algorithmic thinking and rudimentary computer science.

 Why did you choose to study your main program at the Melbourne Graduate School of Education?